-OWASP which came out quite a while ago, was initially an open-source technique for evaluating websites.
-However, now they've developed it into an IoT specification with a bunch of rules on how you can map out threats and evaluate them.
+OWASP was initially an open-source technique for evaluating websites.
+However, it has developed into an IoT specification with rules for mapping out threats and evaluating them.

 HOW SECURE IS THE ACTUAL SOLUTION?

-After our customers have done these steps, I’ll ask them to look at the solutions they actually put out in the field.
-Let’s imagine you own lots of boats or factories around the world where you have put your devices transferring data.
-You have a device that’s transferring data to a cloud solution.
+After our customers have followed these steps, we'll ask them to look at the solutions they actually put out in the field.
+Let's imagine you own lots of boats or factories around the world where you have put your devices transferring data.
+On top, you have a device transmitting data to a cloud solution.
 All these elements will have potential threats in them:

 How can you make sure the device is secure?
-As with everything else with security, there’s no one way to do it all.
-First of all, at least make sure you place the device in a secure area where you have locks and security badges reducing the risk of the device being physically stolen.
-However, even then, make sure no intruders can access what’s on the device.
+As with everything else with security, there's no one way to do it all.
+First, ensure you place the device in a secure area with locks and security badges, reducing the risk of the device being physically stolen.
+Regardless, ensure no intruders can access what's on the device.

 Microsoft built Azure Sphere, a comprehensive IoT security solution to secure hardware.
-Even if someone steals the device, takes pieces out and try to re-engineer it, it essentially can’t be done.
-However, this might be a bit too extreme in many cases.
-You should still however, make sure to add cryptographic keys to your device.
-Essentially this is a key telling you that this device is actually yours and not someone faking your device and sending fake data to the cloud.
+Even if someone steals the device, takes pieces out, and tries to re-engineer it, Azure Sphere makes it impossible to succeed with the attack.
+Even though this sounds extreme and seems unlikely, you should add cryptographic keys to your device.
+A cryptographic key tells you that this device is yours and not someone faking your device and sending fake data to the cloud.

-As mentioned, your device is transferring data to some cloud solution.
-How can you make sure thsís transfer is secure?
-For instance, you can use encryption techniques like TLS, a protocol for encrypting data.
-Moreover, back to the transparency aspect.
-If you’re working with a third-party that’s transferring your data across the internet.
-Are they able to provide solid documentation of this transfer?
+Since your device is transferring data to a cloud solution, it's essential to ensure this transfer is secure.
+You can use encryption techniques like TLS, a protocol for encrypting data.
+If you're working with a third party that's transferring your data across the internet, ask yourself: Are they able to provide solid documentation of this transfer?
 How is the device getting its data?
 How is it handling keys?

 THE CLOUD SOLUTION

-Now you need to look at where your data is actually going.
+Also, take a look at where your data is going.
 Is it going to a database?
 Is it encrypted?

-All in all, making sure your solution is actually secure and how you do that is all related to what your real threats are and the consequences of these.
-You’ll now know where to focus your efforts.
-Document the whole process and be transparent with the whole organization.
+Make sure your solution is secure.
+How you do that is related to what your real threats are and what their consequences are.
+This information will help you to know where to focus your efforts.
+In addition, document the whole process and be transparent with the entire organization.

 Security is a big, scary subject.
 We tend to look at security as something only experts can do.

-However, either you’re buying or building your own solutions, security is important.
-You should create a culture where you can openly discuss security.
+Yet, security is essential whether you buy or build your solutions.
+Most of all, create a culture where you can openly discuss security.
 Make it a safe place to address security issues.
-For instance, how about hosting weekly meetings where you discuss security breaches that you’ve seen in other companies, that have actually happened to you or you think might happen?
-What about discussing simple things such as transferring money in your bank?
-How do you know that’s secure?
+For instance, how about hosting weekly meetings to discuss security breaches that you've seen in other companies, that have happened to you or you think might happen?
+What about discussing simple things such as transferring money to your bank?
+How do you know that's secure?

-The worst thing you can do is having security people finger pointing and shouting at people when they’re doing something wrong.
-This scares them and can make them insecure in bringing up security breaches.
+The worst scenario would be security people finger-pointing and shouting at someone when they're doing something wrong.
+You want to avoid scaring your colleagues and making them insecure in bringing up security breaches.

 BUILDING YOUR OWN IOT SOLUTION

-If you’re building your own solution there are different areas you need to focus on.
-Let’s imagine you are building the Super Duper IIoT solution - whatever that is.
-You want to know you’re doing this in a secure way.
-You need to look through the whole process, understanding each of the phases from design to development to testing to deployment to operations.
-Each of these stages are different and have different levels of security to look at.
+If you're building your own solution, you need to focus on different areas.
+Let's imagine you are building the Super Duper IIoT solution.
+You want to know you're doing it securely.
+You need to look through the whole process, understanding the phases from design to development to testing to deployment to operations.
+Each of these stages is different and has different levels of security.

-In the design and development phase you’ll start your threat modelling.
-Here, you also have to make sure you’re creating a security focused culture lasting into the testing phase.
-In your testing phase, you can do penetration/pen testing (yourself or third-party) or protocol fuzzing (mimic protocols to get different result).
-When you get to deployment and operations you should do network analysis.
-Investigate that nothing weird is happening across your network.
-You should also be aware of your deployment routines.
-When you're deploying new patches how do you make sure you're not implementing hidden things, making sure that they're nice and secure?
+In the design and development phase, you'll start your threat modeling.
+Focus on creating a security-focused culture that lasts into the testing phase.
+In your testing phase, you can do penetration/pen testing (yourself or third-party) or protocol fuzzing (mimic protocols to get different results).
+When you get to deployment and operations, do network analysis.
+Investigate whether anything weird is happening across your network.
+Also, be aware of your deployment routines: When deploying new patches, how do you ensure you're not implementing hidden things, making sure they're nice and secure?

-As mentioned, the way you do this all depends.
+As mentioned, the way you achieve a secures IIoT solutions depends.
 Are you buying or building your own solution?
-Do you have an IT organization within your company or are you using a third-party?
-Do the job, use the different techniques, be transparent and create a security focused culture.
+Do you have an IT organization within your company, or are you using a third-party?
+Do the job, use different techniques, be transparent and create a security-focused culture.